AmazingMonster/conceptrodon/README.md

 2. Since the next parameter(`std::tuple`) is corresponding to *Road*(`template<template<typename...> class...>`), we pass it to *Road*: `Fun<int>::Road<std::tuple>`.
 3. The last parameter(`std::index_sequence`) is corresponding to *Rail*(`template<template<auto...> class...>`), we pass it to *Rail*: `Fun<int>::Road<std::tuple>::Rail<std::index_sequence>`.

 Every function in this library is tailored to fit this pattern.
-Since the inner structures of functions are fixed, composing various signatures is now possible[TODO: Add examples].
+Since the inner structures of functions are fixed, composing various signatures is now possible.
+Examples can be found in:
+- *tests/unit/mouldivore/trip.test.hpp*
+- *tests/unit/mouldivore/travel.test.hpp*
+- *tests/unit/pagelivore/trip.test.hpp*
+- *tests/unit/pagelivore/travel.test.hpp*
+- *tests/unit/roadrivore/trip.test.hpp*
+- *tests/unit/roadrivore/travel.test.hpp*
+- *tests/unit/raillivore/trip.test.hpp*
+- *tests/unit/raillivore/travel.test.hpp*

+[TODO: Add More Explanations]

 ## Intuition
 Let's take another look at *Mold*.
 It can be thought of as the set of all metafunctions with the signature `template<typename...>`.
 The same is true for *Road*, while the corresponding signature becomes `template<template<typename...> class...>`.
 Function *Fun* then turns into a map from set *Mold* to set *Road*.
 In other words, by taking arguments in steps('quoted metafunction' in **boost::mp11** is an example of this), we are making maps from functions to functions.